BrunoAqui/Hangman-Game/README.md

 # Hangman-Game
-A simple hangman game made with html, js and css
+A simple hangman game made with html, js and css.